OleksiyLa/Project_5/README.md

   - Connected to Product (through Foreign Key), Topping (through Many-to-Many relationship), and Order tables.
 Stores details about items within each order, such as product, quantity, size which is enoug to calculate total price of item.

+Order Progress:

+  - Connected to the Order table.
+Manages and tracks the status of orders, allowing for efficient order management.

 Topping:

   - Connected to Order Line Item through a complementary table (topping_order_line_item) in a Many-to-Many relationship.
 Represents various toppings available for customizing pizzas.

-Order Progress:

-  - Connected to the Order table.
-Manages and tracks the status of orders, allowing for efficient order management.
+Product:

+  - This table compiles the assortment of pizzas available at the store.
+It features detailed information for each pizza, including their names, descriptions, prices, and various boolean attributes designed to facilitate product filtering.

 ![Database Schema](./README/db/schema.png)